imagej/imagej.github.io/_pages/libs/imglib2/morphological-operations.md

 ---
-mediawiki: Imglib2_Morphological_Operations
+title: ImgLib2 Morphological Operations
-title: Imglib2 Morphological Operations
+description: Morphological operations in ImgLib2.
 ---

-# Morphological operations in Imglib2.
+This page describes the {% include wikipedia title='Mathematical morphology' text='mathematical morphology' %} operations available as part of the [ImgLib2](/libs/imglib2) library.

-The presentation of what are morphological operations is left to {% include wikipedia title='Mathematical morphology' text='Wikipedia'%}.
+## Implementation

-## Package content and location.
+### Package content and location

-This Imglib2 package ships only (yet) the basic morphological operations:
+This ImgLib2 package ships only (yet) the basic morphological operations:

 -   erosion
 -   dilation
 -   opening
 -   closing

 These 4 operations are implemented for arbitrary dimensionalities (2D, 3D, 4D, etc...).
-The package reuses standard Imglib2 interfaces and classes.
+The package reuses standard ImgLib2 interfaces and classes.
 It also conforms to the public static methods accessors for low level algorithms, as the [gauss3](https://github.com/imglib/imglib2-algorithm/tree/master/src/main/java/net/imglib2/algorithm/gauss3) package does.
-Apart from this, it is strongly inspired by the morphological operation methods in the Image Processing Toolbox of the [MATLAB](http://fr.mathworks.com/help/images/morphological-filtering.html) software.
+Apart from this, it is strongly inspired by the morphological operation methods in the Image Processing Toolbox of the [MATLAB](https://www.mathworks.com/help/images/morphological-filtering.html) software.

 It also ships facilities to generate structuring elements, and allows the use of decomposed structuring elements for performance optimization.
 This part is documented below.

-Classes can be found in the [`net.imglib2.algorithm.morphology`](https://github.com/tinevez/imglib2-algorithm/tree/morphology/src/main/java/net/imglib2/algorithm/morphology) package of the [imglib2-algorithm library](https://github.com/imglib/imglib2-algorithm).
+Classes can be found in the [`net.imglib2.algorithm.morphology`](https://github.com/imglib/imglib2-algorithm/tree/master/src/main/java/net/imglib2/algorithm/morphology) package of the [imglib2-algorithm library](https://github.com/imglib/imglib2-algorithm).

-Examples can be found in the [`net.imglib2.algorithm.morphology`](https://github.com/tinevez/imglib2-tests/tree/morphology/src/test/java/net/imglib2/algorithm/morphology) package of the [imglib2-tests library](https://github.com/imglib/imglib2-tests).
+Examples can be found in the [`net.imglib2.algorithm.morphology`](https://github.com/imglib/imglib2-tests/tree/master/src/test/java/net/imglib2/algorithm/morphology) package of the [imglib2-tests library](https://github.com/imglib/imglib2-tests).

-## Gray morphology and flat structuring elements.
+### Gray morphology and flat structuring elements

 This set of methods does *gray morphology*.
 It applies to source images that can be of any scalar numerical type (8-bit, 12-bit, 16-bit, booleans, floats, signed or unsigned, ...), not only black and white images.

-It actually applies to more than this: The type of the source image only needs to extend `Type` (the Imglib2 mother interface for values) and `Comparable` (the java interface for objects than can be compared to others).
+It actually applies to more than this: The type of the source image only needs to extend `Type` (the ImgLib2 mother interface for values) and `Comparable` (the java interface for objects than can be compared to others).
 This is detailed later.

-However, we use the Imglib2 [Shape interface](https://github.com/imglib/imglib2-algorithm/blob/master/src/main/java/net/imglib2/algorithm/region/localneighborhood/Shape.java) for structuring elements.
+However, we use the ImgLib2 [Shape interface](https://github.com/imglib/imglib2-algorithm/blob/master/src/main/java/net/imglib2/algorithm/region/localneighborhood/Shape.java) for structuring elements.
 This restricts structuring elements to *flat* structuring elements, which do not have a weight, or value, associated to each location.
 This prevents us from developing a *stricto sensu* rolling-ball background subtraction algorithm based on this package (but a rolling-disk version is possible).

-## Morphological operations on `Comparable` type.
+### Morphological operations on `Comparable` type

 Morphological operations are defined on types that have very little requirement.
 The data does not have to be made of numerical pixels at all.
 Mathematically, they are defined on partially ordered sets (complete lattices, see for instance {% include wikipedia title='Dilation (morphology)#Dilation_on_complete_lattices' text='"Dilation on complete lattices"'%}).

-In Imglib2, we require a little bit more than that.
+In ImgLib2, we require a little bit more than that.
 The data type you can use with morphological operations needs to be comparable.
 In practice, it must extends `Type` and `Comparable`: `T extends Type< T > & Comparable< T >`.
 With this, it is perfectly possible to dilate an image of strings by a 3x3 square strel:

 Before: